Developer Tools

 Custom Skills vs Marketplace Skills in Claude Code - Why Building Your Own Wins

 After trying dozens of marketplace skills, we ended up with mostly custom ones for specific recurring tasks.
-Here is why building your own skills works better for real workflows.
+Here is why building your own skills works

 How Dev Task Automation Scripts Grow From 10 Lines to 200-Line Nightmares

 Every automation script starts as 10 lines of shell.
 Six months later it's 200+ lines with retry logic, error handling, and its own config file.
-The maintenance nightmare of developer task automation.
+The

 The Minimal IDE Setup for Claude Code